 We can solve Vancouver’s housing emergency by building thousands of new, guaranteed affordable rentals owned by the city and rented at a fixed rate of 30% of tenants income.
 We envision a Vancouver where families, professionals, seniors, students, and renters all have housing options that fit their budget.
 Here are the pillars of our progressive plan to ensure Vancouver has the local power to tackle the housing crisis head-on:

-1. Create a local luxury property surtax of 1.5% on the wealthiest 1% and 0.5% on the wealthiest 5% of residential property owners in Vancouver.
+1. Create a local luxury property surtax of 1.5% on the most valuable 1% and 0.5% on the most valuable 5% of residential properties in Vancouver.

 2. Use the new revenue to build up to 10,000 new guaranteed affordable rental units all over the city within 5 years.
 Ensure rents are fixed at 30% of tenants’ income in all these newly created City-owned rentals, forever.